allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 The query performed on such index looks like that:

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/tree-with-3-values-query.webp"
-alt="A query performed on a tree with three values in single node" class="small-image"/>
+alt="A query performed on a tree with three values in a single node" class="small-image"/>

 Please note that every time we visit some node, we need to load all its values.
-In this example we need to load 4 values (or 6 if the tree was full) in order to reach the one we are looking for.
-Below you may find a visualization of this tree in a memory:
+In this example, we need to load 4 values (or 6 if the tree is full) in order to reach the one we are looking for.
+Below, you may find a visualization of this tree in a memory:

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/tree-with-3-values-memory.webp"
 alt="A tree with three values in a single node represented in a memory"